k8s-platform-hub/hello-react-native/README.md

 About Auth APIs
 ---------
-- Auth is the gateway of any enterprise level application.
+- Every app almost always requires some form of authentication.
 Hasura gives you a flexibility to implement almost every popular login mechanism (mobile, email, facebook, google etc) in your app.
 - In this application, we are using just the normal username password login.
 You can implement whichever login you need.
 The auth screen looks like this.

 ![List of articles](https://github.com/hasura/hello-react-native/raw/master/readme-assets/auth.png)